innermost47/obsidian-neural-provider/README.md

 ## Overview

-OBSIDIAN Neural is an open source VST3/AU plugin for real-time AI music generation directly in your DAW.
-This repository contains the **provider kit**: a containerized FastAPI inference server you run on your machine to contribute your GPU to the distributed generation network.
+OBSIDIAN Neural is an open source VST3/AU workstation for real-time AI music generation.
+This repository contains the **provider kit**: a containerized FastAPI inference server that now supports **8 specialized AI models** simultaneously.
+By running this kit, you contribute your GPU to the distributed network and earn a share of the platform's revenue.

+## 🧠 The Multi-Model Engine

+Each provider node is now a versatile workstation capable of switching between 8 specialized "brains" in real-time:

+1.  **Stable Audio Open 1.0** — General purpose foundation for full-mix textures.
+2.  **Foundation-1** — Surgical tag-based control for melodic and harmonic phrasing.
+3.  **Audialab EDM Elements** — High-energy EDM leads, supersaws, and plucks.
+4.  **RC Infinite Pianos** — High-fidelity grand and electric piano performances.
+5.  **RC Vocal Textures** — Choral and operatic vocal chord progressions.
+6.  **SAO Instrumental** — Modern indie, rock, and lofi stems.
+7.  **StableBeaT** — Advanced trap drum machine and 808 grooves.
+8.  **Gluten-V1** — Specialized loop engine for trap and wavy melodic motifs.

+**Auto-Config Technology:** The provider script automatically extracts optimal parameters (`Steps`, `CFG Scale`, `Conditioning Duration`) directly from each model's internal `model_config.json` to guarantee the best possible audio quality.

+---

 ## How it works